Picture Perfect Makeup!

 Before You Start

 Don't neglect your skin.
 Our makeup will only look as good as our skin does.
 Nothing can take the place of a smooth hydrated palette to start with.
-Logically, this means that you need to start with freshly exfoliated skin.
+Logically, this means that you need to start with freshly exfoliated skin and hair removal if you have extra hair.
 Your skin also needs to be hydrated.
 Drinking plenty of water is also a part of proper skincare.
 A week before the big day, drink as much water as possible.
 In addition to drinking water, pamper your skin as much as possible before the big day.
 Also, get your rest.
 The week before the big day can be hectic, however its best to get all your beauty sleep so that you'll look your best on your big day.

 The Eyes Have It!